 Thatcher suppressed grants and adopted loans.
 Those loans were for 3 years: it meant lots of money to pay back and some students stopped their studies (masters) because they could not afford it.

-Tuition fees were £1,000 per student to enter University.
+Tuition fees were £1,000 per student to enter the University.
 It was a very unpopular measure, especially in Scotland.
-Only the Labour party was defending it.
+Only the Labour Party was defending it.

-At the election of 1999, the Labour party won but did not get the majority.
+In the election of 1999, the Labour Party won but did not get the majority.
 They formed a coalition with the Lib-Dem and the latter asked for the abolition of tuition fees.